Christine Lagarde: Personal life

-Lagarde is divorced and has two sons, Pierre-Henri Lagarde (born 1986) and Thomas Lagarde (born 1988).
-Since 2006, her partner has been the entrepreneur Xavier Giocanti from Marseille.
+Lagarde has had three known partners.
+The first is the French financial analyst Wilfried Lagarde, with whom she has two sons, Pierre-Henri Lagarde (born 1986) and Thomas Lagarde (born 1988); they married in 1982 and divorced in 1992.
+The second is the British businessman Eachran Gilmour; sources differ on whether they were ever married.
+Since 2006, her partner has been the entrepreneur Xavier Giocanti from Marseille, a fellow-student at Université Paris X. Some sources say they have married, but not when.

 She is a health-conscious vegetarian, and her hobbies include regular trips to the gym, cycling, and swimming.

 She speaks French, English and Spanish.
+After she took office as president of the European Central Bank, it was reported that she intended to learn German.